 A Compressor is the correct processing block in this link of the audio chain.
 Something is needed here to prevent exuberant preaching from melting down the congregation.
 Surprisingly, an AGC can be very useful in this position but configured to behave more like a specialized compressor by using the settings shown in Figure 7.

 The next item in this processing chain is somewhat controversial.
 It is a Feedback Suppressor.
 To some audio consultants a Feedback Suppressor is heresy!
 The argument is that a properly calibrated system has no need of such a Band-Aid®.
 This is generally true, but there is one case when it is wise for an audio consultant to suffer the ignominy of using a Feedback Suppressor -- a lay clergy where the person speaking is untrained and/or unfamiliar with proper use of a microphone.
 The author has witnessed such a person cup their hands (in the attitude of prayer) directly around the microphone capsule.
 The hands form a resonant chamber that results in squealing feedback.
 A good Feedback Suppressor would have locked on to the offending tone and notched it out posthaste.
+The Halogen Feedback Suppressor has no frequencies to pre-set.
+These are done automatically after speakers are installed and mics are on.
+Pressing "Auto Setup" finds the frequencies and makes the adjustments so there will be no demons during a service.
+Up to 15 Filters may be activated in one block.

 Parametric equalizers are used for both wide and narrow band corrections.
 Generally, wide-band and shelf filters can correct for minimum-phase frequency response irregularities.

-One interesting detail of Figure 10 is Hi-Shelf Filter 1.
-This filter was added after achieving flat in-room response.
+The high-shelf filter was added after achieving flat in-room response.
 Since the system was calibrated in an empty room, this extra high-frequency energy is intended to compensate for the high-frequency absorption of the congregation when the room is full of people.
 There is also a noise-masking effect in some congregations that will tend to obscure the intelligibility of the spoken word.
 In practice this approach of adding a bit of extra high-frequency energy into the room works well.

 Narrow-band filters (see Figure 11) are useful to partially correct non-minimum-phase related problems such as energy stored in room modes.
 At low frequencies this energy causes bass to sound indistinct, and in midrange to lower treble this energy is perceived as reverberation.
 These filters attenuate the frequencies that bounce about the room.
 In an acoustically live room, room resonances can propagate for a surprisingly long time causing these frequencies to "build up."
 Narrow-band filters are just a partial solution.
 Greatest effectiveness is achieved when filters are used in conjunction with acoustic room treatments such as diffusers, high/mid frequency absorbers and bass traps.
 This broad topic is beyond the scope of this RaneNote but a very important part of the audio consultant's craft.